 As a roofing contractor, it’s easy for you to look the other way and assume Roofing Contractor Insurance coverage is enough to protect your business.

 This guide will discuss why you need Builder’s Risk Insurance and why it is a worthwhile investment.

 Roofing Contractor Insurance coverage is a must-have for roofers if you want to win contracts from clients.
 The coverage helps protect your business from third-party injuries and property damage caused during your roofing project.
 That said, it doesn’t protect your equipment and construction materials used during your project.
 This is where Builder’s Risk Insurance will help you fill in the gap.

 Builder’s Risk Insurance, also known as course of construction insurance, insures buildings and structures undergoing construction or renovation.
 The Insurance covers the following:

 Your Roofer’s Insurance coverage might be great for protecting your business against claims from third parties, but it has its limitations.

 For example, let’s say you are working on a roofing project, and unfortunately, your materials get stolen.
-With no Builder’s Risk Insurance you or your business would be forced to step up and replace the stolen equipment.
+Without Builder’s Risk Insurance, you or your business would be forced to step up and replace the stolen equipment.